-From equation (24), we derive the confidence interval of the correlation coefficient ρ from the confidence interval of Z. The confidence interval is not symmetric around the observed sample autocorrelation coefficient r because r is a non-symmetric function of Z in equation (24).
-The last column in table 1 summarizes the results.
-Table 1 shows that the two 95% confidence intervals - for the persistence γ and the auto-correlation ρ - overlap significantly for most strategies.
-Thus we conclude that γ and ρ coincide with each other and regard this as support for the validity of the SDE model in equation (7).
+From (4.1), we derive the confidence interval of the correlation coefficient $\rho$ from the confidence interval of Z. The confidence interval is not symmetric around the observed sample autocorrelation coefficient r because r is a non-symmetric function of Z in (4.1).
+The last column in Table 1 summarizes the results.
+Table 1 shows that the two 95% confidence intervals - for the persistence $\gamma$ and the auto-correlation $\rho$ - overlap significantly for most strategies.
+Thus we conclude that $\gamma$ and $\rho$ coincide with each other and regard this as support for the validity of the SDE model in (2.6).
 Figure 3 adds by providing a graphical comparison of these confidence intervals.